Yonas-Assefa/overengineered-todo/README.md

 ---

 **Note:**
-You are encouraged to **tweak or expand the database schema** as needed to support the features you’re building.
+You are encouraged to **tweak or expand the database schema** as needed to support the features you're building.
 You can choose between **MySQL or PostgreSQL**, depending on your comfort and the features you want to implement.

 ---